 Of course, a perfectly-structured set of intervals will do you no good if you’re not properly fueled.
-A pre-workout snack that's high in carbohydrate is a good start.
+A pre-workout snack that’s high in carbohydrate is a good start.
 During workouts that are shorter than 60 minutes, focus on fluids and electrolytes during the workout, but not calories.
 You start with enough calories to get through even the hardest one-hour workout.
-For your longer workouts you'll want to ingest carbohydrate, fluids, and electrolytes so you have consistent performance right to the last interval.
-For most athletes during 1-4 hour workouts, I recommend an electrolyte drink coupled with calories from GU Gels and Chomps; this allows you match your fluid and electrolyte consumption to your sweat rate while keeping your caloric intake more closely tied to your energy expenditure (20-25% of hourly caloric expenditure).
+For your longer workouts you’ll want to ingest carbohydrate, fluids, and electrolytes so you have consistent performance right to the last interval.
+For most athletes during 1-4 hour workouts, I recommend an electrolyte-rich drink like Osmo Active coupled with calories from ProBar Fuel bars or Bolt chews; this allows you match your fluid and electrolyte consumption to your sweat rate while keeping your caloric intake more closely tied to your energy expenditure (20-30% of hourly caloric expenditure).
 And your post-workout nutrition will help you rebuild and be ready for another high-quality session tomorrow.

 So get out there, your workouts are waiting for you.